This factsheet is about Heartburn & Acid Reflux

 These are split into 2 groups:

 It is recommended that PPIs are taken for the shortest time at the lowest dose.
-Exceptions to this are those patients who have confirmed (at gastroscopy) severe reflux disease.12 Your GP, Pharmacist, Endoscopist or Gastroenterology Specialist will be able to discuss with you any concerns you have regarding your acid medication.
+So your doctor may advise coming off the medication.
+If your symptoms return the doctor may adjust your dose to the lowest effective dose to manage your symptoms.
+Exceptions to this are those patients who have confirmed (at endoscopy) to have severe gastro-oesophageal reflux disease, an oesophageal stricture or Barrett’s oesophagus.
+Speak to your GP, Pharmacist, Endoscopist or Gastroenterology Specialist they will be able to discuss with you any concerns you have regarding your acid medication.

 What to ask your doctor?

 - Do I need an endoscopy?

 - What can I do in terms of my lifestyle to reduce gastro-oesophageal reflux?

 The following are charities who you can contact to find out more information.

 Nice guidelines for treatment of reflux in adults.